shoabahamed/UniversityManagementWebsite/README.md

 This system allows users to log in and access functionalities based on their roles as either admin or student.
 The primary goal of this project is to streamline administrative tasks and improve communication within the university community, ensuring that both students and faculty can easily manage their responsibilities.

-Here is a short demo video of the website

 # Features
 1. **<u>User Authentication:</u>** Users can log in with their credentials, ensuring secure access to the application.